-ACL funds programs that support American Indians, Alaska Natives and Native Americans in the areas of nutrition, supportive services for older adults, and caregiver services.
+ACL funds programs that support American Indians, Alaska Natives and Native Hawaiians in the areas of nutrition, supportive services for older adults, and caregiver services.
 The nutrition and supportive services grants include congregate and home-delivered meals, information and referral, transportation, personal care, chores, health promotion and disease prevention, and other supportive services.
 The caregiver services grants include assisting families in caring for older relatives with chronic illness or disability, and grandparents caring for grandchildren.
 There are other necessary services provided by ACL grants so the people we serve have meaningful support to help them live independently in their communities.

 History of Title VI Programs

 In 1978, the Older Americans Act was amended to include Title VI which established programs for the provision of nutrition and supportive services for Native Americans (American Indians, Alaska Natives and Native Hawaiians).

 The program has since expanded to include caregiver support services.
 Eligible Tribal organizations receive grants in support of the delivery of home and community- based supportive services for their elders, including nutrition services and support for family and informal caregivers.
 The Authorizing Legislation comes from Sections 613, 623 and 631 of the Older Americans Act of 1965, as amended.

 The Purpose of the Programs and How They Work